SouthernPark/SouthernPark.github.io/docs/_posts/2021-04-07-monte_carlo.markdown

 <link rel="stylesheet" type="text/css" href="{{ base.url | prepend: site.url }}/assets/css/result_display.css"/>

 ## Circle
-This section a circle and a box bounding that circle will be created.
+In this section, a circle and a bounding box will be created.
 After that, a lot of random points will be generated within the bounding box.
 Points will be decided whether inside the circle or not.
 Then, the area of the circle will be calculated using probability event after enough loops.

 The pseudo code for the whole process is showing below: